 \begin{cor}\cite[Remark 14.4]{ChGP-conj} Let $k,R,K,G$ be as in Theorem~\ref{thm:ChGP}.
 Assume in addition that $G$ is semisimple.
 Then for any minimal parabolic $R$-subgroup $P$ of $G$ the map

 is surjective. \end{cor} \begin{proof} Since $G$ is a loop reductive group, by~\cite[Corollary 7.4]{GiPi-mem} any minimal parabolic subgroup $P$ of $G$ remains a minimal parabolic subgroup in $G_K$.
 Then, since $K$ has characteristic $0$, one has $G(K)^+=E_P(K)$ by~\cite[Proposition 6.2]{BoTi73}.
-As it was observed in~\cite[Remark 14.4]{ChGP-conj}, the surjectivity of the map in question holds if $G$ is simply connected, since the group $K_1^{G,P}(K)$ has finite exponent by~\cite[Remarque 7.6]{Gil}.
-We claim that it has finite exponent whenever $G$ is semisimple.
+It was observed in~\cite[Remark 14.4]{ChGP-conj} that if $G$ is simply connected, then the surjectivity of the map in question follows from Theorem~\ref{thm:ChGP}, since the group $K_1^{G,P}(K)$ has finite exponent by~\cite[Remarque 7.6]{Gil}.
+We claim that $K_1^{G,P}(K)$ has finite exponent whenever $G$ is semisimple.
 Indeed, there is a short exact sequence

 where $C$ is a finite group scheme of multiplicative type, contained in the center of $(G)^{\scl}$.
 Let $P^{\scl}\subseteq (G)^{\scl}$ be the parabolic subgroup which is the preimage of $P$.
 The "long" exact sequence of \'etale cohomology corresponding to~\eqref{eq:scl} readily shows that $K_1^{G,P}(K)$ has finite exponent once $K_1^{G^{\scl},P^{\scl}}(K)$ does, since $H^1_{\et}(K,C)$ is an abelian torsion group. \end{proof}